lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_eschaton.md

 entrenchment into extremism.

-But also perhaps this: a staged eschaton could serve as a tool for control, guiding public behavior through fear or hope-or both.
+But also perhaps this: a staged eschaton could serve as a tool for control, guiding public behavior through fear or hope—or both.
 Historically, existential threats—real or manufactured—have been leveraged to push societies toward certain policies, allegiances, or new power structures.
 If those who create the deception also provide the interpretation, they gain the ability to steer